owkin/GrAIdient/Docs/Contributing/CONTRIBUTING.md

       Do not delete the "Unreleased" section title: future PRs will insert changelog items in this section.
     - Commit and push the changes.
-    - Squash and merge the new branch into `release_N`.
+    - Squash and merge the new branch into `release_N` with title \
+      🔧 chore: update changelog

 1. Create a Pull Request for `release_N` targeting the `main` branch.

 1. Review and Merge the Pull Request, change the commit message \
-   🔧 chore: release X.Y.Z
+   🚀 Release X.Y.Z

 1. Create a GitHub release X.Y.Z from `main`:
      - GitHub > Releases > Draft new Release